wazuh/wazuh-documentation/source/_templates/installations/elastic/common/certificates-aio.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

-* Download the Search Guard offline TLS tool to create the certificates:
+* Download the Wazuh cert tool to create the certificates:

   .. code-block:: console